aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 import           Text.Megaparsec
 import           Text.Megaparsec.Char

-/* Here is our parser definition.
+-- Here is our parser definition.
 We will parse text, and have passed in Void for our custom errors, meaning we'll use the default */ type Parser = Parsec Void String

 parseCharH :: Parser Char
 parseCharH = char 'h'

 main = do
     parseTest parseCharH "h"
+    parseTest parseCharH "hi"
     parseTest parseCharH "not an h"
 ```